Ohio's Backyard Ultra Specs

-Ohio's Backyard Ultra is part of the "Road to Big's" series, serving as an "Silver Ticket Race".
-The the "USA Backyard Ultra Bracket" there are 6 Bronze Ticket Races; the winner of each Bronze Ticket race will be invited to run at Ohio's Backyard Ultra for a chance to earn a slot into Big's Backyard Ultra.
+Ohio's Backyard Ultra is part of the "Road to Big's" series, serving as a "Silver Ticket Race".
+In the "USA Backyard Ultra Bracket" there are 6 Bronze Ticket Races; the winner of each Bronze Ticket race will be invited to run at Ohio's Backyard Ultra for a chance to earn a slot into Big's Backyard Ultra.

 If a runner qualifies from our Ohio's Backyard Ultra, SEOTR will pay for your race entry into Laz's Big Dog's Backyard Ultra, in addition to the $500 prize award that will help with travel to Big's

 Ohio's Backyard Ultra Description

-The first ever Ohio Backyard Ultra took place in 2019, and will be back for a 4th year in 2022!
+The first Ohio Backyard Ultra took place in 2019, and will be back for a 6th year in 2024!

 With the urging of Gary Cantrell, aka Lazarus Lake, aka Laz, who started the original Big Dog’s Backyard Ultra and the Barkley Marathons, the Backyard Ultra popularity has grown, with races all over the world.
 This is one of them.